-- 6.23.
+6.23.
 It is preferable if at least one off-site power circuit is directly connected to each division of the safety power systems without intervening connections to non-safety buses.
-See Figs 1, 2, and 5 for examples. - 6.24.
-A minimum of one off-site circuit should be designed to be automatically available to provide power to its associated safety divisions within a few seconds following a design basis accident to meet the accident analysis requirements. - 6.25.
-A second off-site circuit should be designed to be available within a short time period. - 6.26.
-Preferably the second circuit would also be available within a few seconds following a design basis accident. - 6.27.
-The transfer scheme of the auxiliary loads should be evaluated as a part of the safety requirements of the design. - 6.28.
-The transfer to the second circuit should be easy to accomplish, both manually and automatically. - 6.29.
-Switching between two live circuits is not performed without risk and the transfer capability is only to be used when actually necessary.
+See Figs 1, 2, and 3 for examples.

+6.24.
+A minimum of one off-site circuit should be designed to be automatically available to provide power to its associated safety divisions within a few seconds following a design basis accident to meet the accident analysis requirements.

+6.25.
+A second off-site circuit should be designed to be available within a short time period.

+6.26.
+Preferably the second circuit would also be available within a few seconds following a design basis accident.

+6.27.
+The transfer scheme of the auxiliary loads should be evaluated as a part of the safety requirements of the design.

+6.28.
+The transfer to the second circuit should be easy to accomplish, both manually and automatically.

+6.29.
+Switching between two live circuits is not performed without risk and the transfer capability should only be used when actually necessary.

+6.30.
 It is preferred to energize from the second circuit after loss of voltage from the primary circuit.
-Interlocks between breakers may be used to preclude paralleling circuits that may result in adverse voltage or current conditions on common buses. - 6.30.
-The design of the transfer sequence should consider variations in voltage and inrush currents during the transfer. - 6.31.
-The more reliable power supply should be selected for use during normal plant operation. - 6.32.
+Interlocks between breakers may be used to preclude paralleling circuits that may result in adverse voltage or current conditions on common buses.

+6.31.
+The design of the transfer sequence should consider variations in voltage and inrush currents during the transfer.

+6.32.
+The more reliable power supply should be selected for use during normal plant operation.

+6.33.
 Selection of the most reliable supply for normal plant operation minimizes the transfer demands on switchgear.

-- 6.33.
-In plants designed for house load operation the on-site power system should be designed to accommodate the variations and transients of voltage and frequency from the generator when transferring from normal source of supply to house load operation. - 6.34.
+6.34.
 Some nuclear power plants are designed for load rejection on separation from the transmission lines and for the subsequent reduction of the reactor output and generator power output to levels sufficient to meet the electrical power needs of the disconnected plant (the house load) without tripping the steam supply or the turbo generator.
-This transfer to house load operation will result in frequency and voltage excursions before stable operation is achieved. - 6.35.
-A generator circuit breaker may be used as a means to immediately power the on-site AC power systems from the off-site circuits following a main generator trip.
-Generator load break switches can be used for this purpose, but the switchover will not be immediate.
+This transfer to house load operation will result in frequency and voltage excursions before stable operation is achieved.